akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 Java
 :   @@snip [RateTransformationDocTest.java]($code$/java/jdocs/stream/RateTransformationDocTest.java) { #expand-drift }

-Note that all of the elements coming from upstream will go through:
+The difference is due to the different handling of the `Iterator`-generating argument.

- - `extrapolate` at least once,
+While `extrapolate` uses an `Iterator` only when there is unmet downstream demand, `expand` _always_ creates an `Iterator` and emits elements downstream from it.

- - while `expand` provides you with the option to replace the "original" element with something else entirely - potentially even filtering it out with an empty `Iterator`.
+This makes `expand` able to transform or even filter out (by providing an empty `Iterator`) the "original" elements.

 Regardless, since we provide a non-empty `Iterator` in both examples, this means that the output of this flow is going to report a drift of zero if the producer is fast enough - or a larger drift otherwise.